-The Proposed Vegetation Treatment Program by the California Board of Forestry and Cal Fire A new 2018 version of the program has been released.
+The Proposed Vegetation Treatment Program by the California Board of Forestry and Cal Fire A new 2019 Notice of Preparation for another version of the program has been released

-CalFire plans to grind, burn, graze, and herbicide about 60,000 acres of habitat in California per year.
+CalFire plans to grind, burn, graze, and herbicide tens of thousands of acres of habitat in California per year.
 Please help us develop a fire plan that will focus on the actual issue - protecting lives and property from wildfire.

 The Program if approved will exempt individual clearance projects from citizen and independent scientific oversight that would normally be required under the California Environmental Quality Act (CEQA).

-What you can do: The new draft of the DPEIR has been released.
-The comment period is over, but you can read our comment letter here.
-You can also stay informed by signing up for additional information via our email list shown below.
-For homework, the full draft EIR can be found here.
+What you can do: Although the comment period is over for this latest document, you can stay informed by signing up for additional information via our email list shown below.
+We also strongly encourage you to read the history below of Cal Fire's effort to promote their habitat clearance program.
+Information regarding Governor Newsom's unfortunate intervention in the process can be found here.

 Sign Up for Updates

 about the Vegetation Treatment Program and other information

 by filing in the box to the right

 The Back Story